Betrothal of Jesus: Surprising New Perspective

 The Bride Waits for the Bridegroom

 In Jesus’s time, betrothals usually took place in the fall after the harvest.
 However, the actual marriage would happen up to a year later, the following fall.
-The bridegroom’s father determined the time for the wedding after the groom had completed preparations to receive his bride into his father’s family.
+The bridegroom’s father determined the time for the wedding.
+This happened after the groom had completed preparations.
+He prepared to receive his bride into his father’s family.

 Therefore, even the groom did not know the day or the hour.

-But of that day and that hour knoweth no man, no, not the angels which are in heaven, neither the Son, but the Father.
+But of that day and that hour knoweth no man.
+No, not the angels which are in heaven.
+Neither the Son knows, but only the Father.
 (Mark 13:32)

 Jesus assured his disciples that he would prepare a place for them in his father’s house.